The Weepies: Nettwerk (2005–2011)

 In 2005, The Weepies recorded a second album, Say I Am You, in the bedroom of their home in Pasadena, California; the occasional motorist can be heard passing by in the background of some of the tracks.
 In May 2005, after a sold-out show at The Living Room in New York City, The Weepies were approached by Nettwerk Records and signed by the label later that year.
 The album was released digitally in December of that year and physically on March 7, 2006.
 By February 2006, the album hit number one the iTunes Store list of most-downloaded folk albums in eight countries, with the single "World Spins Madly On" also topping the list of most-downloaded folk songs in the United States.
 Snow Patrol's Gary Lightbody nominated the album for the Shortlist Music Prize, awarded to the year's best album released in the United States selling fewer than 500,000 copies, though it failed to reach the ten-album shortlist.

 The band played 180 shows in 2006 and toured Europe for the first time, playing at Oxegen, T in the Park, and the Hurricane Festival.

 In 2007, the band collaborated with Mandy Moore, playing and writing on her new album, Wild Hope.

 The Weepies recorded their third album, Hideaway, in a small rental house in Topanga, California.
 Released in April 2008, it sold 14,000 copies in its first week and was the band's first entrance on the Billboard Top 200, charting at number 31.

 The Weepies' fourth full-length album, Be My Thrill, was released in August 2010, and featured Colbie Caillat in back-up vocals on the track "I Was Made for Sunny Days."
 The album topped the Top 200 Billboard Charts at No. 34 and remained at No. 3 on Billboard's Top Folk albums for nine weeks.
 The band's subsequent supporting tour had 26 sold-out shows across the United States.

 Post-Nettwerk (2011–2022)

 After three records with Nettwerk, the band departed the label on good terms in 2011.
 According to their Twitter and Facebook accounts, they have been recording independently and gearing up for additional touring.

 On December 16, 2013, it was announced on the band's Facebook page that Deb Talan had been diagnosed with stage 3 breast cancer.
 After Talan underwent both chemotherapy and surgery, the band's Facebook page announced on June 10, 2014, that she was in remission.
 The group then announced a new album entitled Sirens, which was released in April 2015.
 In February 2015 they released the theme song, "Sirens".
 The full album was officially released on April 28, 2015.

-After finalizing their divorce on New Year's Day 2020, Talan and Tannen played their final shows together in January of 2022.
+After finalizing their divorce on New Year's Day 2020, Talan and Tannen played their final shows together in January 2022.